 Thomas O’Brien, J.D., M.B.A, practices law in the fields of disability and insurance law.
-Thomas is the President of The Law Firm of O’Brien & Feiler, which assists the disabled throughout the State of Georgia.
-Thomas and his legal team assist the disabled as they seek Social Security Disability and SSI benefits.
-O’Brien & Feiler also represents the interests of medical providers with securing insurance payments from Medicaid or liability insurers.
+Thomas is the President of The Law Firm of O’Brien & Feiler, which assists disabled people throughout the State of Georgia.
+Thomas and his legal team help their clients seek Social Security Disability and SSI benefits.
+O’Brien & Feiler also represents the interests of medical providers with securing insurance payments from Medicaid, Workers Compensation, or liability insurers.

-Thomas represents the disabled before the Social Security Administration and in Federal Court at every level of application and appeal.
+Thomas represents clients before the Social Security Administration and in Federal Court at every level of application and appeal.
 The team is also often employed to secure retroactive Medicaid coverage for the disabled.

 Thomas is a Social Security Disability/SSI expert who regularly teaches attorneys, medical administrative teams, and physicians about Social Security Disability/SSI, Medicaid Eligibility, and Liability Claim Resolution.
 He is regularly called upon by other legal specialists such as Personal Injury Attorneys, Workers Compensation Attorneys, and Estate Planners to assess the impact of their efforts on a Claimant’s ability to claim benefits.
-Thomas’s website provides an ever growing set of tools and resources for disability applicants and their counsel, and his work has been featured multiple times on Fox-5 Atlanta (First Feature, Second Feature), Stars and Stripes, and he is AV Rated by Martindale, 10/10 rated by Avvo, was a Superlawyers Rising Star before aging out, and in 2020 was named a Superlawyer.
+Thomas’s website provides an ever growing set of tools and resources for disability applicants and their counsel, and his work has been featured multiple times on Fox-5 Atlanta (First Feature, Second Feature), Stars and Stripes, and he is AV Rated by Martindale, Superb rated by Avvo, was a Superlawyers Rising Star before aging out, and from 2020 forward has been named a Superlawyer.

 University of Notre Dame – BBA in Finance and Business Economics, 1996